Everything you should know about federal Stafford loans

 Other popular repayment plans, intended to assist you if you’re unable to keep up with your monthly payments, include:

 • Income-based repayment: Monthly loan payments are based on a percentage of the borrower’s income, with remaining debt forgiven after a specific number of years in repayment.
-The payment is based on 15 percent of discretionary income, defined as the amount by which adjusted gross income (AGI) exceeds 150 percent of the poverty line.
+The payment is based on 15% of discretionary income, defined as the amount by which adjusted gross income (AGI) exceeds 150% of the poverty line.
 The poverty line is based on the borrower’s family size and state of residence.

 • Graduated repayment: Federal graduated repayment plans start with monthly payments that are slightly higher than interest-only repayment plans.
 The monthly amount you owe increases every two years.

-What happens after you’re approved for a Stafford loan?
+What happens once you’re approved for a Stafford loan?

 Funds from your subsidized or unsubsidized loan will be disbursed (sent) to your college to be used for tuition and fees, room and board, and other applicable costs, like technology or equipment related to your program of study.